grano/grano.github.io/_posts/2015-01-08-tips-for-buying-a-keyboard.md

 ####88 Keys

-For me, I had to have 88 keys.
+I had to have 88 keys.
 Unless you are a very new beginner or severely space or price limited, I would recommend 88 keys.

 ####Realistic Feel